By Arwa Lodhi

 These oils don’t clog pores, or leave your skin feeling greasy like mineral oil does.
 In Eluxe’s guide to good oil, we researched which oils brought the best benefits, and in which products you can find them.

-Here’s our list of the 10 Best Oils for Beauty.
+So without further ado, here’s our list of the 10 Best Oils for beauty benefits of all kinds.

 1. Monoi Oil

 The “sacred oil of the Polynesians” traces its roots back to the native Maori tribe, the indigenous Polynesians in New Zealand.
 The British explorer of the eighteenth century, James Cook, discovered that Monoi oil was used by the Maori people for medicinal purposes, beauty routines, and religious rituals.
 To create this precious oil, the blooms of the Tahitian Monoi plant are soaked in oil carefully extracted from young coconuts.